Last Updated on

 Despite big development stories, the fact remains that literacy level in rural India is still low (without going to statistical data).
-A visit in a small town/village is enough to suggest that a significant section of population is not in a position to do a research on best insurance products available online and buy by themselves.
-Micro insurance should continue to be an important theme for farmers, laborers, small retailers, and artisans here.
+A visit to a small town/village is enough to suggest that a significant section of the population is not in a position to do a research on best insurance products available online and buy by themselves.
+Microinsurance should continue to be an important theme for farmers, laborers, small retailers, and artisans here.

 Consider Met Grameen Ashray from PNB MetLife.
-This is a pure term micro insurance plan non-par with a minimum premium of Rs.
+This is a pure term microinsurance plan non-par with a minimum premium of Rs.
 61, maximum Rs.
 1208.
 Minimum sum assured is Rs.
 5000 and maximum Rs.
 50000.
-In the event of death of the policy holder during the coverage term, the nominee shall receive the chosen sum assured as lumpsum.
+In the event of a death of the policyholder during the coverage term, the nominee shall receive the chosen sum assured as lump sum.
 E.g. a person aged 40 years pays Rs.
 395 (inclusive of all taxes at the prevailing rates) every year for a protection amount of Rs.
 25,000.
 In case of death during the Coverage Term of 5 years, his nominee gets Rs.
 25,000.
-Although very useful for rural populace, such term products are difficult to sell because there is a perception (even in educated community) that if I survive the policy term, I get zero return.
-This is a dilemma as life insurance is originally meant to cover risk related with unanticipated death (and not a tool of investment) providing financial security to family members, concept best reflected in term insurance.
+Although very useful for the rural populace, such term products are difficult to sell because there is a perception (even in an educated community) that if I survive the policy term, I get zero return.
+This is a dilemma as life insurance is originally meant to cover risk related to unanticipated death (and not a tool of investment) providing financial security to family members, the concept best reflected in term insurance.